ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 As part of this assignment, you are going to implement a `textanalysis` program that takes as input a complete document stored in a text file and then performs an automated analysis of the document's contents.
-For instance, here is an expert of a text file that you could input into your program.
+For instance, here is an excerpt of a text file that you could input into your program.
 With that said, it is important to note that the complete version of this file has a total of 5 paragraphs that consist of 19 lines, not including the blank lines that separate the paragraphs.